 The Commerce Control List (CCL) under the U.S. Department of Commerce’s Export Administration Regulations (EAR), can be challenging to wrap one’s arms around.
-For those just starting to address export controls compliance, the vastness and scientific nature of the export control classification numbers (ECCNs) on the CCL are daunting.
+For those just starting to address export control compliance, the vastness and scientific nature of the export control classification numbers (ECCNs) on the CCL are daunting.

 1. Single system: Establish a single, electronic system of record that key personnel will utilize to store and access the ECCNs.
-Depending on the size and nature of the organization, the “system of record” can be a data warehouse, over-arching enterprise management application, database, or simple spreadsheet.
+Depending on the size and nature of the organization, the “system of record” can be a data warehouse, an over-arching enterprise management application, a database, or a simple spreadsheet.
 Internal records should capture the ECCN as well as the rationale leading to that specific classification.

 2. Training: Assign the responsibility for classifying items to fully trained personnel.
-Strong knowledge of both export controls regulations and scientific expertise is required to properly classify tangible items, software, and technologies under the EAR.
+Strong knowledge of both exports controls regulations and scientific expertise is required to properly classify tangible items, software, and technologies under the EAR.
 Export compliance personnel should systematically engage R&D scientists and engineers, manufacturing engineers, and technical service engineers in the classification process.

 3. Integrate: Integrate the classification procedures into existing business processes and/or IT applications whenever possible.
-Seek synergy with business processes that drive determination of import classifications (Schedule B) and export classifications (HTS classifications) under the U.S. Customs regulations.
+Seek synergy with business processes that drive the determination of import classifications (Schedule B) and export classifications (HTS classifications) under the U.S. Customs regulations.

 4. Automate: Automate everywhere possible and minimize manual intervention.
 However, ensure users of any classification software are well-trained and have a strong understanding of the Commerce Control List.